scala/docs.scala-lang/sips/sip-submission.md

 During the next available SIP Committee meeting, the appointed reviewer presents the SIP to the committee and kick starts the initial discussion.

-If the Committee agrees that following through the SIP is a good idea, then the following happens:
+If the committee agrees that following through the SIP is a good idea, then the following happens:

 1. The SIP is assigned a number.